-To pass the subject it is necessary to obtain a grade of 5 points out of 10 both in the theoretical part (Theory) and in the laboratory practices (Laboratory).
+In order to pass the subject it is necessary to obtain a grade of 5 points out of 10 in both the theoretical part (Theory) and the laboratory practices (Laboratory).

-In the mark of the Laboratory section, the degree of preparation of the practices (previous tests), the work in the laboratory (notebook and deliverable tasks) and the mark of the final practice exam will be taken into account.
-All this will mean 15% of the final grade for the subject, provided that a minimum value of 5 is reached.
+The grade in the laboratory section will include the score of some tests taken before each practice that will measure the degree of preparation of the practice, the work done in the laboratory (notebook and deliverable tasks), and the mark of the final exam of practices.
+All this will mean a 15% of the final grade of the subject, as long as a minimum value of 5 is reached.

-Laboratory grade = [0.33 x practical preparation] + [0.33 x laboratory work] + [0.33 x final laboratory practical exam]
+Laboratory grade = [0.33 x practical preparation] + [0.33 x laboratory work] + [0.33 x final laboratory practical exam].